frslabs/octus-aadhar-offline-android/README.md

 The second option is to redirect the user to the UIDIAI website and allow the user to follow the instructions provided by the website.
 The user can enter the Aadhaar Number or VID, captcha, OTP and four digit share code in the website.
 Once the data is validated by UIDAI, a ZIP file (password protected using the share code) will be downloaded into the resident’s device.
 The user will now have to switch back to your App and select the file from the devices download folders which will parse the data and display them in the App (data shared with the App as JSON data).

 In both cases, the Aadhaar Offline file will be validated for its digital signature and the KYC data of The Aadhaar holder will be passed to the integrating App as JSON data.
-As part of the Aadhaar Offline verification, the resident’s registered mobile can also be verified through the SDK.

 # Table Of Content